The Miskatonic similar games & best alternatives

 Game with the same Escapism vibe

-4"Players use the game as a brief atmospheric escape into Lovecraftian horror and storytelling."
+4"Players use the game as a relaxing, immersive escape into a Lovecraftian world with engaging story and characters."

 "Players use the game as a dark comedic escape into a Lovecraftian fantasy world."